QubesOS/qubes-doc/user/common-tasks/backup-restore.md

 - /wiki/BackupRestore/
 ---

-Qubes Backup, Restoration, and Migration
+PedOS Backup, Restoration, and Migration
 ========================================

-With Qubes, it's easy to back up and restore your whole system, as well as to migrate between two physical machines.
+With PedOS, it's easy to back up and restore your whole system, as well as to migrate between two physical machines.

-These functions are integrated into Qube Manager.
+These functions are integrated into PedOS VM Manager.
 There are also two command-line tools available which perform the same functions: `qvm-backup` and `qvm-backup-restore`.

 Creating a Backup
 -----------------

-1. Go to **Applications menu -> System Tools -> Backup Qubes**.
+1. Go to **Applications menu -> System Tools -> Backup PedOS**.
-This brings up the **Qubes Backup VMs** window.
+This brings up the **PedOS Backup VMs** window.

 2. Move the VMs that you want to back up to the right-hand **Selected** column.
 VMs in the left-hand **Available** column will not be backed up.